GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 The base context window of 16 #acr("STFT") frames amounts to approximately 363 milliseconds, which is a fairly short time period.
 During this interval, one or more speech sources could be inactive as the energy criteria $delta_"energy" (#tau-e)$ is not enforced on this specific data set.
 This sole difference in the data generation process explains the gap in performance between this experiment and the evaluation on the normal dataset reported in @sec:ssl:multi_source:experiments:number_of_sources (see @table:ssl:multi_source:experiments:n_sources_train for example).

+===== Ablation study on source proximity

+The decoding process, presented in @sec:ssl:multi_source:method:detection_decoding, consists in extracting the local maxima of the predicted #acr("DoA") spectrum.
+The abscissas of the resulting peaks are considered as the final angle values.